theopn/theovim/src/theovim-docs/theovim-help.md

 ## Help

-- <leader> ?                  : Bring up key binding help pop-up You can hit a key, pause for 2 seconds to bring up the key binding help pop-up
+- <leader> ?                  : Bring up finder for all the keymaps
 - :TheovimHelp                : Open this help document
 - :TheovimVanillaVimHelp      : Common Vim keybindings and workflows